 1. Istanbul, 2017

-Amid a freak hailstorm over Turkey which smashed up his plane's windscreen, Captain Alexander Akopov executed a "blind" landing at the Istanbul Ataturk Airport last Thursday (July 27) evening local time, saving the lives of 121 passengers and six crew members on board.
+Amid a freak hailstorm over Turkey which smashed up his plane's windscreen, Captain Alexander Akopov executed a "blind" landing at the Istanbul Ataturk Airport on July 27, 2017, evening local time, saving the lives of 121 passengers and six crew members on board.

 He later told local media: "I have been flying for 30 years.
 Well, did you see the plane landing?
 Was it OK?
 The passengers are alive.
 It is normal.
 This is our professional reliability."

 The Cyprus-bound Airbus A320 operated by Turkish airline AtlasGlobal had just taken off from the Istanbul airport when it was battered by golf ball-sized hailstones.